 While the date could change, I’m currently looking at a late December/early January resignation date to align with the Sophia winter program before my actual exchange starts, if that becomes an in-person thing next year, or otherwise a February-ish one if I’m going to Japan in mid-March instead.
 I could also leave this September if I end up needing to be a full-time student to qualify for my desired exchange, and if my department were to deny that accommodation request.
-They might not anymore now that this specific ex-executive is gone though, I’m not sure.
-The worst case scenario would be if the Winter study abroad session falls through as well though, and I have to remain here until at least next September.
+The other scenario would be if the Winter study abroad session falls through as well though, and I have to remain here until at least next September.

 As mentioned in the last blog post, I’m strangely okay with this Fall 2021 Japan exchange cancellation, actually.
 I guess I expected myself to be more down about the cancellation, and there was a slight dip in mood for about two days or so, but I’m not upset about it like I thought I would be, and instead I’m pleased at myself for that lack of upset.

 Outside of that, my (currently primary) best friend Satinel finally got her first vaccination on Friday.
 Super happy about that, although not so happy that it couldn’t get done earlier (due to slow government rollout, not due to lack of desire to get vaccinated).
 I will be eligible to book my 2nd vaccination jab starting June 28th or so, and it will probably be the same minigame as last time where I queue for a long time in the morning, book a slot far out, and then try to keep swapping out that slot for earlier and earlier time slots later in the day.